Natives in Charge of Their Narrative. Who Tells The Story Matters.

 PEER REVIEW – our judges are award-winning filmmakers and professionals from within the Entertainment Industry and native communities.

-IMDB - Red Nation Film Festival is IMDB approved and can be listed on your IMDB page!
+IMDB - Red Nation International Film Festival is IMDB approved and can be listed on your IMDB page!

 PUBLICITY ENHANCEMENT – Winners are announced to a database of 50,000+ email